TOP TEN TIPS for getting started with SWR

 We have two different videos to help you along the way, whether you’re looking for an overview, someone to walk you through what SWR is all about, or some training from an SWR Seminar.
 Visit our shop to learn more about these videos.

-We have over 20 Endorsed Trainers throughout the United States and in Canada with seminars ranging from one to three days each for Basic, Intermediate, and Advanced levels.
+We have 20 Endorsed Trainers throughout the United States and in Canada with seminars ranging from one to three days each for Basic, Intermediate, and Advanced levels.
 These teacher training classes are an invaluable part of preparing you to be an effective SWR teacher.
 They most often occur in the summer months, but some are available at other times of year.

 I was able to take a seminar this summer which was immensly helpful.
 It really helped show me the big picture of the process and method of SWR and I learned that I was going WAY too slowly in my son’s Kindergarten year.– Sarah W.